 Lombardy poplar and eastern cottonwood are widely used and readily available in the market.
 If you prefer a light texture for your floor, poplar is an inexpensive choice and can provide a wonderful shine with a little Varathane.

 17. Aromatic Cedar

-Deodar and Atlas cedar are widely used for woodworks and furniture frames.
+Deodar and Atlas cedar is widely used for woodwork and furniture frames.
 Cyprian cedar, one of the rarest species, is the most aromatic one, very similar to the cedar of Lebanon.

 Aromatic red cedar is mainly used for domestic constructions and the pricing is above average.
 Imagine, getting home after a tiring day and you are welcomed with a refreshing aroma, WOW!